Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation

 \section{Introduction}

 The radiative transfer equation (RTE) is a fundamental kinetic equation describing the transport and interaction of particles, such as photons and neutrons, as they propagate through and interact with a background medium.
 It has a wide range of applications in medical imaging, astrophysics and nuclear engineering.
-The unknown of RTE, commonly referred to as the angular flux or particle distribution depending on the underlying applications, is defined over a high-dimensional phase space comprising the spatial locations and angular directions of particle transport, \review{and, in many applications, additional frequency or energy variables.} This high dimensionality renders deterministic discretizations computationally demanding in both memory and runtime. \review{In the present work, we restrict our attention to the space–angle formulation and do not consider additional energy or frequency variables.}
+The unknown of RTE, commonly referred to as the angular flux or particle distribution depending on the application, is defined over a high-dimensional phase space comprising the spatial locations and angular directions of particle transport, \review{and, in many applications, additional frequency or energy variables.} This high dimensionality renders deterministic discretizations computationally demanding in both memory and runtime. \review{In the present work, we restrict our attention to the space–angle formulation and do not consider additional energy or frequency variables.}